 These sources may also be asked to address the potential for adverse impacts from their facility to people who may consume fish from fishable water bodies in the vicinity of their facility.
 Risks from inhaling mercury emitted to the air from a facility are quantitatively evaluated in the AERA process.
 However, risks from ingesting mercury-contaminated fish are not easily assessed because the magnitude of the risk depends on the presence and highly variable nature of surrounding water bodies, the chemical form of mercury emissions, and the fate and transport of mercury in the environment.
 The MPCA has developed a model that eliminates much of the uncertainty inherent in mechanistic models due to this variability.
 The MPCA model, discussed below, relies on measured concentrations of mercury in Minnesota fish and a measured ambient background mercury deposition velocity to assess potential risks from eating mercury-contaminated fish.

-A brief outline of the methodology for estimating incremental fish tissue mercury concentrations and hazard quotients associated with the project emissions is outlined below.
+A brief outline of the methodology for estimating incremental fish tissue mercury concentrations and hazard quotients associated with the project emissions.

 - Characterize mercury air concentration(s) from proposed project